Birding · Fall Colors · River/Creek · Spring · Views · Waterfall · Wildlife

-This trail is open daily from 9-9 during daylight savings and otherwise from 9-6.
-In general, expect the trails to close roughly an hour before dark.
+9/13/2020 - The trails are open daily from 9-5 due to COVID.
 Be sure to register at the trailhead, as it's important info in the case of a rescue.
 If there's an emergency, there's an emergency phone located at the ranger station.

 This trail starts from the Jones Gap Trail